Staphylococcus/brain-from-brane/experiments/hypothesis_tests/hypotheses_from_ontology.md

     *   The CV for a *small, critical number* (e.g., 1-5) of **line defects** will show one or more distinct peaks, significantly higher than for (a) zero defects, (b) an equivalent number of isolated point defects, and (c) a significantly larger number of line defects (e.g., 10-20).
     *   The CV for **point defects** will show a more monotonic, gradual increase with defect count, possibly with a sharp rise only at very high defect densities if at all.
     *   The absolute execution time is expected to increase with any defect, but the *variability* (CV) is the key indicator of geometric destabilization.
-*   **Test Script:** `h5_critical_destabilization_test.py`
+*   **Test Script:** `h5_critical_destabilization_test.py` (initial) and `h5_followup_low_count_lines_test.py` (follow-up)
-*   **Initial Results Summary (H5):**
+*   **Experimental Results Summary (H5 & Follow-up):**
     *   **Date:** $(date +%Y-%m-%d) <!-- TODO: Update date -->
+    *   **Initial H5 Run (`h5_critical_destabilization_test.py`):**
-    *   **Key Findings:** The H5 experiment provided strong evidence supporting the hypothesis.
+        *   **Key Findings:** This experiment, characterized by a very low baseline CV (~0.0015), provided initial evidence supporting the hypothesis.
             *   **Line Defects:** Showed pronounced CV peaks at 1 line defect (CV ~0.0125) and 4 line defects (CV ~0.0158).
-These CVs were notably higher than for 2, 3, or 5+ line defects, and also generally higher than for equivalent low-count point defects.
-The CV for 2 line defects was surprisingly low (~0.0019), close to baseline.
+These CVs were notably higher than for 2, 3, or 5+ line defects, and also higher than for equivalent low-count point defects.
+The CV for 2 line defects was anomalously low (~0.0019), close to the baseline.
             *   **Point Defects:** Generally showed low CVs, with a significant spike only at 100 defects (CV ~0.0265).
-    *   **Visual Confirmation:** The plot `h5_cv_vs_defect_count.png` visually confirms these distinct peaks for line defects and the different behavior of point defects.
+        *   **Visual Confirmation:** The plot `h5_cv_vs_defect_count.png` from this run visually confirmed these distinct peaks for line defects relative to the very low baseline.
+        *   **Detailed Analysis:** See `h5_analysis_and_next_steps.md`.
+    *   **H5 Follow-up Run (`h5_followup_low_count_lines_test.py`):**
+        *   **Purpose:** To investigate the low-count line defect behavior (especially the 2-line anomaly) with higher statistical confidence (increased iterations/instances).
+        *   **Key Findings:** This more intensive experiment yielded a significantly higher baseline CV (~0.0191).
+            *   The CVs for 1-4 line defects were all lower than this new baseline (ranging from ~0.0168 to ~0.0173) and did not show prominent peaks *above* this baseline.
+            *   The anomalously low CV for 2 line defects from the initial run was not replicated; its CV was in line with other defect counts in this follow-up.
-    *   **Detailed Analysis:** See `h5_analysis_and_next_steps.md` for a full numerical breakdown, plot interpretation, and further planned investigations.
+        *   **Detailed Analysis:** See `h5_followup_analysis.md`.
+    *   **Combined Conclusion for H5:**
-    *   **Conclusion:** The results suggest that a small number of correlated geometric defects (lines) can indeed cause localized processing instability (CV peaks) not observed with a similar number of uncorrelated defects or a larger number of correlated defects.
-This supports the core idea of H5.
-Further investigation is planned for the anomalous low CV at 2 line defects.
+        *   The initial H5 results, obtained under conditions of exceptionally low baseline timing variability, suggested that a small number of correlated geometric defects (lines) could cause localized processing instability (CV peaks) not observed with uncorrelated defects or different defect counts.
+This supported H5.
+        *   However, the follow-up experiment, with more robust sampling and a significantly higher baseline CV, did not replicate these distinct peaks relative to its own baseline.
+This suggests that the observed phenomenon might be highly sensitive to the underlying system stability (i.e., the "noise floor" of the measurements).
+        *   The difference in baseline CV between the two runs is a critical factor.
+Potential contributors include the duration and intensity of computational load leading to variations in CPU temperature or other system-level factors that can increase timing variability.
+        *   **Current Status of H5:** The strong initial support for H5 is now qualified.
+The hypothesis that specific low counts of correlated defects cause *destabilization above baseline* appears to depend heavily on achieving a very low-noise measurement environment.
+Further investigation into factors affecting baseline CV, such as CPU temperature, is warranted to understand the conditions under which such geometric signatures might be reliably observed.

 ---